zoren2/CMS/readme.md

 php artisan serve
 ```

 You will also need to setup .env in order to properly communicate with your mySQL database.
 Begin by copying the template offered by the Laravel Framework.
-Continue with the command while you are still in the Todo-List directory.
+Continue with the command while you are still in the CMS directory.

 ```
 cp .env.example .env